BEXIS2/Documents/Docs/Configuration.md

 >[!SETTING]
 >__System E-Mail Address__ (_Settings -> Application Settings -> General_) (_default: default values_)

-Email address all system emails are sent to.
+Email address to which all system emails are sent.
 This is required, to run a BEXIS2 instance.

 >[!SETTING]
 >__SMTP__ (_Settings -> Application Settings -> General_) (_default: default values_)

 SMTP server configuration for sending emails.
-This is required, to run a BEXIS2 instance.
+This is required to run a BEXIS2 instance.

 ```JSON
 {